YMUG Newsletter — for the 3rd of May, 2020 ACV (after Corona virus)

 Items for the newsletter . . . reviews, rants, raves, revelations and reflections to: Jerad Zimmermann, your participatory social mores editor: firstname.lastname@example.org

 Thanks to Ian Thomas, Martin Pickering and Brendan Rowland who send me items of interest.
-And jokes.

 Join mactalk – YMUG’s official email list discussion group.